-The Times-Picayune reported substantially on updates regarding two bids which the Louisiana Highway Commission was deliberating.
-Sometimes the paper printed multiple stories per day, from late 1924 until a decision was made in February 1925.
-One proposal sought to cross the Pontchartrain at the West End with a 23-mile stretch to Mandeville in St. Tammany.
+The Times-Picayune reported substantially on updates regarding two bids before the Louisiana Highway Commission.
+Sometimes the paper printed multiple stories in one day, from late 1924 until a decision was made in February 1925.
+One proposal had the bridge crossing Lake Pontchartrain at the West End, a 23-mile stretch to Mandeville in St. Tammany.

-The other, proposed by Watson, Williams, and Company, would cross the Pontchartrain at a narrower path, from an area known as Little Woods in eastern New Orleans into Slidell.
-The latter required only five miles of bridge over the Lake, but an additional 10 miles of approach was also needed.
+The other, proposed by Watson, Williams, and Company, had the bridge crossing the Pontchartrain at a narrower path, from an area known as Little Woods in eastern New Orleans into Slidell.
+The latter required only five miles of bridge over the Lake, but an additional 10 miles of approach would also be needed.